geethanjalips10/R-Projects/CodeBook.md

 (cited from the source features_info.txt)

 Below are the variables that has the mean and standard deviation estimates from the above signals and they were further summarized in this dataset by each subject and activity combination.
+These are all numeric data values between -1 and 1.
+They are measured wearing a smartphone (Samsung Galaxy S II) on the waist.
+Using its embedded accelerometeard gravity units 'g'.
+So, the below measures have units as 'g'

 tBodyAcc.mean.X
 tBodyAcc.mean.Y